britthurston/Mobile-Dispatch/README.md

 # Mobile-Dispatch.2

-The original Mobile Dispatch application was built in 2015 and a prototyoe was developed to generate buzz at tradeshows.
-The original application was translated from a desktop version meant for the ruggedized laptops in police units.
+The original Mobile Dispatch application was built in 2015 and a prototype was developed to generate buzz at tradeshows.
+The original application was essentially translated from a desktop version meant for the ruggedized laptops in police units.
 The prototype did not garner the expected excitement.

 I began the re-design by starting from the very beginning; research.